Dolver

 Roranvale

-In defiance of this destructive crusade, Roranvale emerged as a sanctuary for those shunned by the Witchhunters.
+In defiance of the destructive crusades of Dolver’s Witchhunters, Roranvale emerged as a sanctuary for those persecuted.
 Its alchemists are empowered to study the undead, seeking not only ways to purify them but even methods to control and harness their power.
 This openness has made Roranvale a haven for those deemed heretics: necromancers, warlocks, alchemists researching the elusive Talbot Serum, and even the undead themselves.
 Awakened undead, reborn, hallowed, cindered, vampires, and others have found refuge within its walls.

 Cinderegin

 Once a lush and expansive farmland, the region now known as Cinderegin was irrevocably scarred during the Dolver Plague.
 In an act of desperation, fury, and anguish, the land was magically torched, leaving an enduring arcane scar upon the region.
-The cursed flames never truly extinguished; instead, they continue to smolder and ember eternally, ensuring the land remains uninhabitable by any conventional means.
+The cursed flames never truly extinguished; instead, they continue to smolder and ember eternally, ensuring the land remains uninhabitable.

-Now, the region serves as the home of the Cindered—awakened skeletons perpetually engulfed in flames.
+Now, the region serves as the home of the Cindered, awakened skeletons perpetually engulfed in flames.
 These beings, cursed to burn forever, have found solace in this desolate landscape.
 The Cindered fiercely guard the region, opposing any attempts to heal the land.
-While druids and other magic-wielders have repeatedly sought to lift the curse and restore Cinderegin, the Cindered resist these efforts.
 To the Cindered, the cursed land serves as a reminder to the living of the cost of their hubris, and they view its preservation as essential to ensuring those lessons are never forgotten.
 Seventy years later the dead have turned a desolate wasteland into a sanctuary for those who have embraced their cursed existence.

 Bondmire